 5 Best Places to See and Visit in Chester, England

-The city is still surrounded by ancient walls and has one of the most complete wall systems in England.
-But Chester is the embodiment of a typical English town with its Victorian buildings, cottage houses, high cobblestone street, sprawling parks and ancient walls.
+Ancient walls surround the city, and it has one of England’s most complete wall systems.
+But Chester embodies a typical English town with Victorian buildings, cottage houses, high cobblestone streets, sprawling parks, and ancient walls.
 The Chester Center looks like an old novel by Charles Dickens.

-The old taverns, hotels and small shops have all retained their charm and their original color.
+The old taverns, hotels, and small shops have all retained their charm and original color.
 The houses in Chester are typically Victorian.
-While Chester’s beauty and charm has most of his Dickens feel and architecture, there’s still plenty to see and do in Chester.
+While Chester’s beauty and charm have most of his Dickens feel and architecture, there’s still plenty to see and do in Chester.

 Chester Cathedral

-Parts of Chester Cathedral are almost 1,000 years old, making it one of the most excellent examples of medieval architecture in the country.
+Parts of Chester Cathedral are almost 1,000 years old, making it one of the country’s most excellent examples of medieval architecture.
 Tower tours are available, making this a great place to look into the city’s past while glancing at its present.
-Chester has an unusual cathedral, built as a monastery and rebuilt late.
+Chester has an unusual cathedral, which was built as a monastery and was rebuilt late.

 The story is exciting and interior accessible and welcoming.
-A lovely cafe too and an excellent shop/loo facilities.
-A very active cathedral with always something interesting to see and the fabulous red sandstone building.
-A refectory is the right place for lunch and reasonably priced, which the church also supports.
+It is a lovely cafe too and has excellent shop/loo facilities.
+It is a very active cathedral with always something interesting to see and the fabulous red sandstone building.
+A refectory is the right place for lunch and reasonably priced, which the church supports.

 City Walls Walk

-The most important part of the wall is the East Gate.
-Watergate and Bridgegate and there are many other steps around the city.
+The most important part of the wall is the East Gate—Watergate and Bridgegate, as well as many other steps around the city.
 The levels to the right of the Northgate remain open.
-Which means that pedestrians can get access to the wall at this point if they want to go clockwise, towards the King Charles Tower.
+This means that pedestrians can access the wall at this point if they want to go clockwise toward the King Charles Tower.

 The Grosvenor Museum

-This museum displays Roman history, artifacts, silverware and captivating works of art.
-The Grosvenor Museum houses collections that explore the history of Chester, its art and silver heritage and its natural history.
-Learn about life during the Roman military occupation and visit the Period House with rooms from the 17th century to the 1920s.
+This museum displays Roman history, artifacts, silverware, and captivating works of art.
+The Grosvenor Museum houses collections that explore the history of Chester, its art and silver heritage, and its natural history.
+Learn about life during the Roman military occupation and visit the Period House, which rooms from the 17th century to the 1920s.

-The Grosvenor Museum was built in 1885-6 to house the collections of the Chester Archaeological Society and the Chester Society of Natural Science.
+The Grosvenor Museum was built in 1885-6 to house the Chester Archaeological Society and the Chester Society of Natural Science collections.
 The museum is named after Hugh Lupus Grosvenor, 1st Duke of Westminster.
-At the back of the museum, you will find 20 Castle Street, the period house of the museum.
+You will find 20 Castle Street, the museum’s period house, at the back of the museum.

 Chester Zoo